Kaltsoon/nosql/material/3-mongo-operations.md

 Read the [Delete Documents](https://www.mongodb.com/docs/manual/tutorial/remove-documents/) guide.
 Then, implement and execute the following queries in the MongoDB Shell:

 > [!NOTE]
 > Choose the delete operation based on the number of documents you intend to delete (one or many).
-This avoids accidently deleting too many documents.
+This avoids accidentally deleting too many documents.

 1. Delete the book "Pride and Prejudice"
-2. Delete all the books which have no copies
+2. Delete all the books which have no copies and are ebooks

 > [!IMPORTANT]
 > Exercise 5 👨‍💻: Save the mentioned two queries to the submission file.